-1. Marine Fisheries: Marine Fisheries are important and highly visible renewable natural resources of Mississippi.
-MDMR places high priority upon supporting sustained finfish and shellfish resources for the enjoyment and consumption of all citizens.
-This public trust is carried out to ensure the protection of these resources and the economic and recreational viability of both commercial and recreational fishing for current and future generations.
+1. Marine Fisheries: Marine Fisheries are an important valuable and renewable natural resource in Mississippi.
+MDMR places high priority upon supporting sustained fisheries resources for the enjoyment and consumption of all citizens.
+This public trust is carried out to ensure the protection of these resources along with the economic viability and sustainability of both commercial and recreational fisheries for current and future generations.
 Marine Fisheries personnel are wholly dedicated to keeping Mississippi's commercial and recreational fishery resources healthy and sustainable.
 It is comprised of the following bureaus: Finfish, Shellfish, Seafood Technology, Artificial Reef and Shrimp and Crab.
-This office uses the most appropriate methods for management, including, but not limited to, regulating harvesting, habitat enhancement, water quality monitoring for shellfish harvesting, setting catch limits and seasons and seafood safety inspections or process and distribution facilities.
+This office uses the most appropriate methods for management, including, regulating harvest, habitat enhancement, water quality monitoring for shellfish harvesting, setting catch limits, establishing seasonal restrictions and seafood safety inspections for processing and distribution facilities.

-2. Coastal Resources Management: The Coastal Resources Management Program addresses the legislative mandates of the State of Mississippi Coastal Wetlands Protection Act and the federal Coastal Zone Management Act.
+2. Coastal Resources Management: The Office of Coastal Resources Management addresses the legislative mandates of the State of Mississippi Coastal Wetlands Protection Act and the federal Coastal Zone Management Act.
 This is done through coastal wetlands permits, the Mississippi Coastal Program and wetlands acquisition, preservation, conservation, enhancement and management.
-This Program includes the Coastal Preserves Bureau and the Coastal Wetlands Permitting Bureau.
+This program includes the Coastal Preserves Bureau and the Coastal Wetlands Permitting Bureau.

-3. Tidelands Trust: The Tidelands Trust Fund Program began in 1994 and is supported by funds derived from the lease rentals of Tidelands and submerged lands.
+3. Tidelands Trust: The Tidelands Trust Fund Program began in 1994 and is supported by funds derived from the lease rentals of tidelands and submerged lands.
 The Tidelands Trust Fund Program's mission is to utilize public trust funds in the manner allowed by law to develop, protect and conserve coastal resources and to increase the public's access and enjoyment of all coastal waters.